dailymotion/puzzles/README.md

 Info: Building a puzzle is harder than solving one but, it's extremely gratifying and allows you to learn a lot more.

-1. There won't be more than one puzzle / week.
+1. Ideally we'd like to have no more than one puzzle / week.
 2. When a new puzzle is proposed, announce if you want to be the next one to propose one (via mail reply-all)
-3. When everyone acknowleged it, add a `Coming Next: <your name>` to the [puzzles list](http://dailymotion.github.io/puzzles/)
-4. Add your puzzle to the [puzzles list](http://dailymotion.github.io/puzzles/)  on the last day of the current puzzle period
+3. Add your puzzle to the [puzzles list](http://dailymotion.github.io/puzzles/)  on the **last day of the current puzzle period**
-5. The puzzle should be doable in less than 2 hours following the guidelines by using the howto you will provide
+4. The puzzle should be doable in less than 2 hours following your guidelines (provided via a howto)
-  * keep it simple and minimalist (no more than 200 lines of code)
-  * Try to focus your puzzle on one precise concept / method / discovery (the easier, the most solvers will remember it and learn from it)
-  * Provide all the documentation required to solve the puzzle (devs should not need to use other docs than the ones provided)
-6. When your puzzle is ready, replace `Coming Next: <your name>` in the [puzzles list](http://dailymotion.github.io/puzzles/) by the link to your puzzle
-7. You must do the puzzle too and push your code on the first day of your puzzle's period (this will allow you to validate the feasibility and check that the guidelines and the constraints you specified in your puzzle are correct and sufficient)
+5. You must do the puzzle too and push your code on the **first day of your puzzle's period** (this will allow you to validate the feasibility and check that the guidelines and the constraints you specified in your puzzle are correct and sufficient)

 Happy puzzling!